|

 of the theme from Gilligan’s Island.
 It was a tradition that endured for many

+years and countless trips.
 As time went on, we discovered other songs that were great to

 perform on the river, Proud Mary (Rollin on the River) was one stand out, but by